uni-giessen-openbis-team/nuxt3-frontend-webapp/README.md

-# TODO

-- [ ] Change location of wizzard to be called inside the project for creating a new Dataset

 # New Frontend for Openbis written in Nuxt

 This frontend uses the prerelease version of OpenBIS 6.5 because this version brings TypeScript support.